 Librarian Salary and Job Outlook

 A librarian’s salary can vary depending on the kind of library, archive, or institute the librarian works in.
-According to the Bureau of Labor Statistics (BLS), the average annual salary for librarians is $59,050.
+According to the Bureau of Labor Statistics, the average annual salary for librarians is $59,500.

-School librarians, especially those at public school libraries, typically earn a median annual salary under this wage.
+School librarians, especially those at public school libraries, typically earn less than the national average for the job.
 Librarians who work at colleges and universities or who hold a doctoral degree in library science may earn significantly more.

 Beyond salary, librarians usually enjoy competitive benefits packages, including health insurance, retirement plans, and other benefits often offered to those in public service occupations.

 Research specialists and students will continue to need librarians to help them access the materials they need.
-The Bureau of Labor Statistics (BLS) predicts that librarian jobs will increase by six percent by 2028.
-This is the average rate of growth for any occupation.
+The Bureau of Labor Statistics predicts that librarian jobs will increase by 5% by 2029.
+This is faster than the average rate of growth for all occupations.

 In the past decade, libraries have started to offer services that go far beyond book-borrowing and research.
 Many public libraries host public and private events, offer continuing education classes for adults, have youth services programs, host book clubs, and more.
 Librarians are also needed to help manage these programs.